Restorative Breathing Review (2026)

 What the Training Covers

 Restorative Breathing blends techniques from pranayama, freediving and apnea, Sufi meditation, and breathwork, organized around a simple three-phase logic: preparation, action, and regeneration.
-Holotropic-style breathing sits inside the more advanced levels, which lines up with Niessner finishing a Holotropic certification and folding it into the curriculum.
+Holotropic-style breathing sits inside the more advanced material, which lines up with Niessner finishing a Holotropic certification and folding it into the curriculum.

 - Level 1, Essentials (150 hours): the physiological theory and the core techniques of the method.